ysawa0/envoylint/README.md

 # Frontend

-The frontend is a static React website deployed via Netlify.
+The frontend is a static React site deployed via Netlify.
 Netlify is synced to this repo.

 The site calls the Lamba backend to do the config validation.

+## Run locally:

 ```
 cd frontend